3ehzad/AI-Face-Recognition-/README.md

 ***
 if you want to see the confusion matrix (confusion matrix for more than 50 classes are not very useable!):

-python2 face.py --train 'lfw' --confm "ON"
+python2 face.py --train 'lfw' --confm 'ON'

 if not:

-python2 face.py --train 'lfw' --confm "OFF"
+python2 face.py --train 'lfw' --confm 'OFF'

 ***
 for low accuracy : python2 face.py --accuracy low

 for high accuracy: python2 face.py --accuracy high

+***
+if you don't want to see the predicted images at the end of the program and just want to see precision and recall:

+python2 face.py --showimgs 'OFF'